MinekPo1/FuSS/spec.md

 f()
 ```

-Inside of the brackets arguments may be passed, split by collons.
+Inside of the brackets arguments may be passed, split by colons.

 ```FuSS
 f(1,2,3)